 Today I want to not only share some tips for creating the perfect Kid’s Desk or Homework Station, but also a Free Mood Board to show you exactly how to create one yourself!
 So whether you have school aged kids who need a study space or smaller children who could use an arts & crafts table, read on!

-5 Tips to Create the Perfect Homework Station
+5 Tips to Create the Perfect Kid’s Desk Homework Station

 1. Simple Kid’s Homework Desks Work Best

-Unless you want to be constantly tidying up your kid’s study space, make it super simple and user friendly!
+Unless you want to be constantly tidying up your kid’s study space, make your kid’s desk homework station super simple and user friendly!
 I love this simple desk with a painted pegboard that allows for easy decor changes.
 Kid’s can hang their artwork here or tack up their sports schedule.
 Add in these painted Ikea spice racks and bright decor, and you have the perfect kid’s study space.
 The racks can store notebooks and papers, or craft supplies.

 2. Vertical Space is your BFF.

 Anytime you have a small space to work within, use vertical space to your best advantage.
 But for akid’s desk homework station or study space, vertical space also allows you to double or even triple the function.
 I love this desk with a low shelf in easy reach for craft supplies.
 Hanging over it is this patterned cork board that allows the cuties to display their own artwork.
 Additionally, a vertical cabinet to the left of the desk holds a myriad of supplies.
 P.S.
 I’m also a fan of a combo of closed and open storage with kids.
 Open storage means kids can easily access their items.
 However, closed storage is so precious when it comes to keeping the room looking clean and crisp-those drawers can hold a lot of stuff!

 This is actually my very own kid’s desk homework station!